|Option||Course Load*||Start-Term||Time Commitment||In-Person Requirement|

 |M.S.
 On-Campus||Part-Time||Fall or Spring||6 or 7 terms||100%**|

 |M.S.
 Online with Intensive Study||Full-Time Only||Spring Only||3 terms||3 weeks during summer|

 * International students are responsible for ensuring they have read and understand the University’s student visa application eligibility and requirements.
 Please note that it is not permissible to enroll while in B-1/B-2 status.
 In addition, if studying on a student visa, you must enroll full-time (12 credits per term) and study on campus.

-The curriculum emphasizes a pragmatic approach to resolving conflicts that arise in human resource management, community and labor organization, education and health administration, and law and business.
-Through examination of theory and practical methodology, the program focuses on constructive communication, ethical understanding, cultural awareness and sensitivity, counseling, and resolving conflicts in ways that are favorable for all parties.
+The 40-point curriculum emphasizes a pragmatic approach to resolving conflicts that arise in human resource management, community and labor organization, education and health administration, and law and business.
+Through examination of theory and practical methodology, the program focuses on constructive communication, ethical understanding, cultural awareness and sensitivity, and resolving conflicts in ways that are favorable for all parties.

 Course schedules are posted in advance of the term so that students can plan accordingly.
 Attendance and participation are required.
-Students are also expected to devote significant time to completing reading and written assignments, and projects outside of class.
+Students are also expected to devote significant time to completing reading and written assignments, group work as applicable and projects outside of class.

 For online instruction, students are expected to complete assignments by their due dates, access the materials as per the schedule, and to participate in group-work as assigned.

 In order to receive the Master of Science in Negotiation and Conflict Resolution, students must complete 40 points for degree completion and all requirements within three years (six terms, excluding summer) with an overall grade point average of 3.0 (B) or better.